Ensemble Zar

 Comprised of up to 14 of the UK’s finest musicians, Ensemble Zar is a fresh and fearless cross-genre ensemble whose mission is to express the Middle Eastern artistic temperament in its rawest form, and experiment with new sounds in the process.
 It’s musicians are well-versed in both Eastern and Western idioms, culminating in ancient Western and Asian instruments, equally at home performing complex written contemporary music as well as masters of improvisation, relishing in the spontaneous nature of Oriental music.

 Ensemble Zar has performed for the Metta Theatre production of ‘Arab Nights’ (dir.
 Poppy Burton-Morgan, Soho Theatre production).
 It has also, most notably, played the live score to the world’s first feature- length silent film animation, The Adventures of Prince Achmed at the Southbank (part of Women of the World Festival - WOW) and Barbican as a Birds Eye View Film Festival commission, for which it received critical acclaim.
 2014 saw a performance at Birmingham Symphony Hall and a recording of feature animation film, The Prophet, produced by Salma Hayek Pinault, with music by Gabriel Yared.
+Most recently it has been on tour with the LOD-produced opera production Woman at Point Zero and is about to premiere OUM - A Son's Quest for his Mother at the Dutch National Opera in Amsterdam on 20th March 2025 featuring members Faraz Eshghi Sahrai (Western and Persian stringed instruments), Raphaela Danksagmüller on multiple winds and voice and Bartosz Glowacki to play alongside the renowned Amsterdam Andalusian Orchestra.

 About the musicians